 (b) The osmotic pressure of the blood proteins which holds the fluid back with the vessels.

-A urinary calculus is a stone that is formed in the urinary tract.
+- Urinary calculus is a stone that is formed in the urinary tract.
 It may be formed either in the kidney or in the bladder.
-The symptoms include pain, the passage of pus and blood through urine and is an evidence of renal failure.
+The symptoms include pain, the passage of pus and blood through urine, and evidence of renal failure.

 (1) Excessive mechanical hydrostatic pressure in the capillaries, if venous drainage is blocked;